infinite-mind-pictures-inc/Infinite-Mind-Wiki/content/robocode/Day-6/01_if_statements.md

 - Always start with the most **important** check first.
 - Use `{}` to group multiple lines of code.
-- Keep conditions simple and readable.
+- Keep conditions concise and readable.

 ---